verticonaut/code-box/README.md

 The include will create the following method in Person:

   `#nationality` Will return the nationality text for the value stored in `nationality_code`.
-For the code 'SUI' the I18n key would look like: `model.values.person.nationality_code.SUI` (Note: The key is build like the stndard I18n keys for activerecord classes or attribute - except for the name element 'model' instead 'activerecord').
+For the code 'SUI' the I18n key would look like: `activerecord.values.person.nationality_code.SUI` (Note: The key is build like the standard I18n keys for activerecord classes or attribute by default.
+Since I dislike the `activerecord` naming and prefer `model` I made this configurable - see below).

 #### Lookup through code object